- Describe the structure of cell membranes

 How Viruses Infect Specific Organs

-These viruses are able to invade these cells, because the cells have binding sites on their surfaces that the viruses have exploited with equally specific glycoproteins in their coats.
-(Figure 2).
-The cell is tricked by the mimicry of the virus coat molecules, and the virus is able to enter the cell.
+These viruses are able to invade these cells, because the cells have binding sites on their surfaces that are specific to and compatible with certain viruses (Figure 2).
 Other recognition sites on the virus’s surface interact with the human immune system, prompting the body to produce antibodies.
-Antibodies are made in response to the antigens (or proteins associated with invasive pathogens).
-These same sites serve as places for antibodies to attach, and either destroy or inhibit the activity of the virus.
-Unfortunately, these sites on HIV are encoded by genes that change quickly, making the production of an effective vaccine against the virus very difficult.
-The virus population within an infected individual quickly evolves through mutation into different populations, or variants, distinguished by differences in these recognition sites.
-This rapid change of viral surface markers decreases the effectiveness of the person’s immune system in attacking the virus, because the antibodies will not recognize the new variations of the surface patterns.
+Antibodies are made in response to the antigens or proteins associated with invasive pathogens, or in response to foreign cells, such as might occur with an organ transplant.
+These same sites serve as places for antibodies to attach and either destroy or inhibit the virus’ activity.
+Unfortunately, these recognition sites on HIV change at a rapid rate because of mutations, making an effective vaccine against the virus very difficult, as the virus evolves and adapts.
+A person infected with HIV will quickly develop different populations, or variants, of the virus that differences in these recognition sites distinguish.
+This rapid change of surface markers decreases the effectiveness of the person’s immune system in attacking the virus, because the antibodies will not recognize the surface patterns’ new variations.
+In the case of HIV, the problem is compounded because the virus specifically infects and destroys cells involved in the immune response, further incapacitating the host.

 In Summary: Structure of the Cell Membrane